Kyaw Nyein

 Kyaw Nyein (ကျော်ငြိမ်း; [t͡ɕɔ̀ ɲeɪɴ]; 19 January 1913 – 29 June 1986), called honorifically U Kyaw Nyein (ဦးကျော်ငြိမ်း;[ʔú t͡ɕɔ̀ ɲeɪɴ]), was a Burmese lawyer and anti-colonial revolutionary, a leader in Burma’s struggle for independence and prominent politician in the first decade after the country gained sovereignty from Britain.
 He held multiple minister portfolios in the government of Prime Minister U Nu, served as General Secretary of the ruling political alliance, Anti-Fascist People's Freedom League (AFPFL), and was joint General Secretary of the Burma Socialist Party (BSP).

 Born in Pyinmana, in Upper Burma, Kyaw Nyein received his higher education at the college in Mandalay and the University of Rangoon.
-During the university strike of 1936, he became known as member of a group of anti-colonial student leaders that included Aung San and Nu.
+During the university strike of 1936, he became known as member of a group of anti-colonial student leaders that included Aung San, Nu and Raschid.
 In support of an armed struggle against British colonial rule, he built an underground organization while Aung San went abroad seeking help from the Japanese.
 During the Second World War and the Japanese occupation of Burma, he served in the government of Dr. Ba Maw and later became active in the anti-Japanese resistance.
 A close adviser to Aung San in the final struggle for independence and during the negotiations with the Attlee government in London, he was appointed as Minister of Home Affairs in the Governor's Executive Council.